pombreda/lepl/doc-src/download.rst

 Supported Versions
 ------------------

-The code was written using Python 3.0.
-It was then backported to Python 2.6 and appears to work fine there, except for the binary parsing (which only works on Python 3+).
+The code is targetted at Python 3, but various small modifications are added to keep most packages (currently everything except binary parsing) working with Python 2.6.

-However, it's not regularly tested on anything other than 3.0.
+It is regularly tested on 2.6 and 3.1.

 It does not work with Python 2.5.
 Incompatibilities include: